Pilgrimages for Racial Justice and Reconciliation

-Our pilgrimage this May in collaboration with St. John's University's Campus Ministry that will bring students from their campus in Collegeville to the Twin Cities is Walking Together: SJU.
+Our pilgrimage this May in collaboration with St. John's University's Campus Ministry brought students from their campus and the College of St. Benedict to the Twin Cities for Walking Together: SJU/CSB.

 More pilgrimages are in the early planning stages.
 We look forward to supporting communities around the country in hosting their own Walking Together pilgrimages throughout 2022 and beyond.